Trouble in Waterlily

 Pacing

+First half.
+The first 2 parts — Waterlily and Everlong Wood — should be roughly half of the session.
 Second half.
 The finale should be spent inside The Tomb of Galanodel dungeon.
-A map of the tomb is available as a download at the end of this page.
+A map of the tomb is available as a download at https://sidequesters.club/adventures/trouble-in-waterlily.

 The first half is meant to be flexible in content and length so you can tune them to your players interests.
 If your party wants to spend all session in town talking to NPCs you can fast forward to the Tomb once they head into the woods.
 If they rush into the woods right away you can give them more to do in the forest.

-Story Background
+Background

 Hundreds of years ago Everlong Wood was a lively forest filled with magic and fey creatures.
 Led by siblings Aramil and Caelynn Galanodel the Elven community of the forest prospered.
 Today a young necromancer named Evandor Greycastle upends the Galanodel's resting place in search of Aramil's spellbook and the powerful magic secrets held within.
 He raises the dead to do his bidding and the nearby village of Waterlily suffers the consequences.